FNNDSC/chrisreloaded/README.md

 ## Change log ##

 ### current - **r2.4** ###
+* First version of the Viewer plugin
+* Add Patient Sex to Pacs Pull plugin
+* Update Feed status using CURLS + token
 * Search for plugin
 * Select feeds and apply group actions (tag, favorite, etc.)
 * Search for feed on tags and plugins